DogG0d/basecamp-challenge-week-game/README.md

 # Basecamp Challenge Week

-## Game idee
+## Game

-Platformer
+- Platformer
+- Single player

 ## Thema

 Onder de Rotterdamse Havens

+## Objectives

+- Go to the Albert Heijn

+## Strategy

+- Go via the undergrounds
+    - Because it is raining outside
+- Avoid Jumbo
+    - Because the boss is evil
+    - However: The Jumbo is on the way to the *AH

-## Doel
+## Conflict

-Je moet naar Albert Heijn, maar niet via de straten omdat het regent.
+- The underground is not a safe place
+    - There is hazardous/toxic sewage
+        - You must parkour over deep holes and sewage
+    - There are monsters
+        - Exploding mushroom monster
+        -

 ## Features

 ## Game

 - Movement

     - Walk
     - Dashing
     - jumping
     - walljump?
     - interlayer?
     - attack

 - Obstacles

     - spikes
     - lava
     - water
     - poision?
     - enemies

 - Design

     - textures
     - sprites

 - Map
     - Levels

 ## Storyline